alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 I am posting my scripts for testing one part of Teddy Hyde.
 You can model these to test other applications which use a combination of native UI elements and WebView elements like this application and which hit APIs.

+{% gist 7425175 %}

+I attempted to implement a cleanup() function which would hit the GitHub API and clean up my files, but did not finish this, so caveat emptor there.

 ## A few caveats ##

 If you are running Mavericks, you might need to update Xcode using this command `xcode-select --install`